LucDuponcheelAtGitHub/PSBP/README.md

     minusOne &&& minusOne >=> add
 ```

-`twiceMinusOneSequential` uses the more powerful of `Sequential` while `twiceMinusOneFunctorial` uses the less powerful
+`twiceMinusOneSequential` uses the more powerful `Sequential` while `twiceMinusOneFunctorial` uses the less powerful
 `Functorial`.
 Using `Sequential` is, in this case, an unnecessary overkill because all programs involved are effectfree.

 That being said, you may argue that what you have read so far is also an unnecessary overkill because, after all, so far, I only defined effectfree programs.
-But think of replacing `minusOne` and/ or `minusTwo` by an effectful program
+But think of replacing `minusOne` and/or `minusTwo` by an effectful program.
 Having more implementation and corresponding materialization flexibility when dealing with side effects can really be useful.
 A standard example is more flexible error handling when processing a submitted web form.
 Another example is error correction when parsing a document.

 ### Exercise (`productSeq'` using `let_`)